withlowe/a320study/notes/design-principles/law-of-common-region.md

+---
+title: Example Note 3
+tags: [example, markdown]
+pattern: shapes
+takeaways:
+  - You can use YAML frontmatter for metadata
+  - Notes are organized by folders
+  - The design stays consistent
+---

 # Law of Common Region

 Elements tend to be perceived into groups if they are sharing an area with a clearly defined boundary.